🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-✈️ Airport Connectivity + 6.0 -- 30 The Robert L. Bradshaw International Airport offers solid direct connections to major US hubs and Canada, though options are seasonal and limited for long-haul international travel.
+✈️ Airport Connectivity + 5.7 -- 30 Robert L. Bradshaw International Airport offers limited direct flights, mostly to nearby Caribbean islands and the US East Coast, requiring connections for long-haul travel.

 πŸ“‘ CONNECTIVITY